Storyblok Raises $80M Series C - Read News

 Once you created a new space, follow our eCommerce Storefront documentation for setting up your storefront in Storyblok.

-Section titled Storefront using Nuxt Storefront using Nuxt
+Storefront using Nuxt

 We have prepared a convenient Nuxt starter template to show you how to connect the eCommerce plugin with the eCommerce API to build your storefront.
 For this specific example, we are going to use BigCommerce API as our eCommerce provider.